PEX Peer Exchange

 Auto-Ignore Deprioritize Bad Piece Threshold

-The remote peer will only be deprioritized if you receive too many invalid pieces from them (above this threshold).
+The remote peer will only be deprioritized if you receive too many invalid pieces from them (exceeding this threshold).

 This is a safe-guard mechanism against peers with high transmission error rate, likely their internet connection is poor.
 Receiving too many pieces from them may negatively impact your download speed.